HLTech/SqlEventStore4J/README.md

 }
 ```

-Let's say that you want to change that event because now you want to set priority for orders.
+Let's say that you want to change that event, because now you want to set priority for orders.

 ```java
 class OrderPlaced implements Event {